feiaiyue/2023-cpl-coding/README.md

 # 2023-cpl-coding
 > 2023 CPL Coding
-- new to c programming
+- new to C Programming Language
 - learn some skills about coding

 ## Cmake